jorgenponder/whos-talking/README.md

 SpeechBrain seems to create a lot of symlinked wav files.
 In fact hundreds of them.
 This may be some kind of handling error from my side.
 Not sure.

-## Roadmap

-To implement some heuristics, that if a speaker has not been heard for the first 2 minutes or so, they are likely not in that video at all, and can be disabled as a reference file to be compared with.

-This could possibly be controlled in a speakers.json file:

-    [{"name":"John Doe", "file":"johndoe.wav", "omit if not detected within":120}]